vincentrussell/json-data-generator/README.md

 - Adding boolean with probability support
 - Adding the ability to provide a domain to the email function
+- Added the ability to escape brackets within functions so that the interperter can understand that the function and wont return early

 ## [1.4.1](https://github.com/vincentrussell/json-data-generator/tree/json-data-generator-1.4.1) (2018-07-15)